af-unipro/specsavers_connect_docker/README.md

 ### Prerequisites

 * Docker (or docker toolkit if windows 7)
+* docker-compose if not running docker toolkit
 * Babun Docker https://github.com/tiangolo/babun-docker
-* Connect SQL dump
+* Obtain the Connect SQL dump from DevOps
-* Docker repo creds for ssuatdockerreg.theuniprogroup.com
+* Obtain docker repo creds for ssuatdockerreg.theuniprogroup.com from DevOps

 ### Installation